Where Is The Cesar Chavez Of The Rideshare World?

 + IMMIGRANT WORKFORCE

-= THE PERFECT STORM OF WORKER EXPLOITATION
+= THE PERFECT STORM OF EMPLOYEE EXPLOITATION

 In the spring of 2016, the rideshare company Lyft got an important court victory in a California lawsuit.
 It agreed to settle a class action lawsuit over the misclassification of its drivers as independent contractors for $26 million.
 The agreement importantly avoids the reclassification of the drivers as employees.
 The attorney representing the drivers, Shannon Lise-Riordan has also mounted a parallel suit against rival rideshare company, Uber.
 The suits are asking for driver tips and expense reimbursement.
-In the Lyft case, the arbitration provision buried in the software use agreement for the drivers was more cleverly written than the Uber agreement and so the driver’s attorneys in the Lyft case faced a more difficult task of getting it declared unconscionable and invalidating it.
+In the Lyft case, the arbitration provision buried in the use agreement for the drivers was more cleverly written than the Uber agreement and so the attorneys in the Lyft case faced a more difficult task of getting it declared unconscionable and invalidating it.
 The Uber lawsuit will continue and the trial is delayed until the issues of class action waivers and the use of arbitration agreements are decided by the U.S. Supreme Court.
 Unfortunately, the Lyft drivers were left with a fraction of the compensation claimed.
 Their only other option is to opt out of the settlement and file individual claims one-by-one and try to get a favorable settlement via arbitration where the claims are forced into a secret company-controlled private hearing.

 Certainly, one of the key advantages to class action lawsuits is that individuals in the harmed class do not have to initiate any action.
 They are automatically included in the group of beneficiaries unless they opt out of the group and pursue their own cases individually.
 This aspect becomes critical when the harmed group is a disenfranchised immigrant workforce.
 The situation is akin to the Chicano farm laborers that were exploited in California up through the 1960’s because of migrancy, language, poverty, and in many cases lack of documentation.
 Then, in the early 1970’s Cesar Chavez organized the farm workers and got better treatment for a group that had found it hard to speak up for itself.
 Today, even undocumented workers have workplace and social safety net benefits.

 At a time when the U.S. and Europe are trying hard to assimilate refugees and immigrants fleeing strife from Africa, the Middle East and Central America, finding jobs for them is a daunting task.
 Many of these immigrants have language issues, and may lack any references, work history or education that is verifiable.
 They are left with few or no job opportunities.
 Many turn to rideshare companies like Uber and Lyft because those firms hire all applicants with a driver’s license and a clean driving and criminal record.
 Additionally, their online application process can be completed by a friend or relative with better language skills and can also be easily tricked with false personal information.
 These hiring processes use no reference checking or work experience vetting and in Uber’s case no interview or ever actually meeting the applicant.
 Even drivers without cars are offered subprime loans to get them on the road.
-Unfortunately, those driving jobs, despite the promises pay poorly.
+Unfortunately, the driving jobs, despite the promises, pay poorly.
 For many of these drivers it is below minimum wage, and for some that is even before taking into account the costs of operating the vehicle.

 While angry about the poor wages, most immigrant drivers are afraid to quit or even speak publicly for fear of being terminated.
 Their new-found job is the only anchor to a new life in the U.S. They also find it difficult to band together to press for changes in their working conditions.
 With different languages and cultural backgrounds, drivers rely on family and ethnicity based communities for support and interpretation of the new world around them.
 They also lack a common physical workplace to meet, share their gripes and learn that they are not alone in their dissatisfaction.
 In many cases the drivers come from cultures of systemic worker exploitation as well as business and government corruption.
 Few understand Federal or State employment law or know how to access the government agencies that might aid them in getting treated fairly.